AmanxMishraDev/JEETrack/README.md

 # JEETrack

-### The all-in-one preparation tracker for JEE aspirants
+### The all-in-one preparation tracker for JEE aspirants.

 <br/>